thutuephan/BGtfToEv-WO-Tracker/README.md

   > Keep smiling and workout harder

   ## Description
-    This fitness tracker app is created by using Mongo database with a Mongoose schema and hadle routes with Express.
+    This fitness tracker app is created by using Mongo database with a Mongoose schema and handle routes with Express, CRUD.
 The user can easily track his daily workouts with the organized details such as date; name, type, total duration, sets, weight, reps of each exercise.

   ## Table of Contents